Prince Harry Opens Up About Marriage With Meghan, "Difficult" Royal Life and the Queen's Gift to Archie - E! Online

 Prince Harry took his first guided tour of Los Angeles with an unusual chaperone.

 The Late Late Show's James Corden welcomed Harry during a taped segment on Thursday, Feb.
-25, where the two Brits enjoyed a drive around the L.A. area on the top of an open-air bus and had a revealing chat about the latest developments in the guest's life.
+25, where the two Brits enjoyed a drive around the L.A. area on top of an open-air bus and had a revealing chat about the latest developments in the guest's life.

 Meghan Markle made a brief appearance during the spot when James told her via FaceTime that he was trying to convince her 36-year-old husband to purchase the home used in The Fresh Prince of Bel-Air.